UPDATED on 6/30/2020

 You can see your new performance date by logging into your account at the Fox Theatre website or at Broadway in Atlanta.
 You’ll have the same seats you chose and paid for originally — only the dates will change.

-If you have mobile tickets, they will most likely be automatically replaced or updated.
+If you have mobile tickets, they will most likely be automatically replaced or updated in your phone.

 If you have paper tickets, hold on to them — they will be honored for the new performance dates.